PhilippMundhenk/philippmundhenk.github.io/_posts/2015-09-26-fritzbox-openwrt-vpn.md

 ```
 This should allow all key exchange messages, as well as all incoming traffic to go through to your LAN and the appropriate modules.

-(l2: Debugging)
+## Debugging
 The event viewer on the FRITZ!Box can be helpful when debugging.
 While the information is minimal, usually in case of a problem, the error code is logged here.
-You can refer to (ref:2) (section *IKE-Fehlermeldungen der Fritzbox*) for a short explanation of the error codes.
+You can refer to [network lab](http://www.nwlab.net/tutorials/VPN-FritzBox/) (section *IKE-Fehlermeldungen der Fritzbox*) for a short explanation of the error codes.
 Usually a Google search then helps in finding what the reason for the error is.

-(l3: modprobe: not found)
+### modprobe: not found
 When starting strongSwan, I had an issue that the modprobe command was missing.
 Somewhere along the line when porting it to OpenWrt, it seems this was forgotten to be changed to use the command insmod.
 To avoid this issue, you can create a simple symlink, which wraps around insmod and is called modprobe:
 ```
 insmod $@